Jaimss/mcutils/README.md

 #### Examples
 For Usage Examples, please see the [wiki](https://github.com/Jaimss/mcutils/wiki/Examples).
+For Java Usage, please see [java usage](https://github.com/Jaimss/mcutils/wiki/Java-Usage) on the wiki.

 #### Bugs / Feature Requests
 If you would like to report a bug, or request a feature, please open an [issue](https://github.com/Jaimss/Jaims-Utils/issues).